JunhuiShen/Fair-PCA-via-EigOpt/README.md

 Note that the mean value of every matrix $X_{A}$ and $X_{B}$ is all set to $0$. <br>

-The [code](https://github.com/samirasamadi/Fair-PCA?tab=readme-ov-file) for the Fair PCA via LP algorithm is introduced in the paper "[The Price of Fair PCA: One Extra Dimension](https://arxiv.org/abs/1811.00103)" by Samadi S, Tantipongpipat U, Morgenstern J, Singh M, and Vempala S. 32nd Conference on Neural Information Processing Systems (NIPS 2018).
+The [code](https://github.com/samirasamadi/Fair-PCA?tab=readme-ov-file) for the Fair PCA via LP algorithm is introduced in the paper "[The Price of Fair PCA: One Extra Dimension](https://arxiv.org/abs/1811.00103)" by Samadi S., Tantipongpipat U., Morgenstern J., Singh M., and Vempala S., 32nd Conference on Neural Information Processing Systems (NIPS 2018).
 Our function "fpca_LP.m" is a mixture of their code.

 The data folder needed to run the code may be accessed [here](https://drive.google.com/drive/u/1/folders/1xmdlEYPJDS7nwMQqbOoEuG3TCWLCBkUJ).